mikebailey207/ScriptsForGrendel/README.md

 In short, while this may read as “jam code,” I’m fully aware of the best practices I’m bypassing here.
 My jam approach prioritizes polish, stability, and rapid feature delivery.
 In a studio context, my focus would be clean, modular, and maintainable code from the outset.

-Looking forward to hearing your thoughts! but I assure you that I know the rules of best practice that I am breaking here.
+Looking forward to hearing your thoughts!
-When writing this code it was for my eyes only, and I always code in game jams in such a way that the game is bug free, and plays cleanly and fluidly, and if the code is fully functional in that sense then I leave it as is.
-I felt it would be dishonest of me to make it 'studio friendly' before sending it over for your review.
-If employed by Grendel, my first priority would be for the code to be readable, modular and clear as well as bug free and fully functional.